PlutoDvs/PlutoDvs.github.io/_pages/about.md

   - /about.html
 ---

-Hello👋, I’m Nima Ebrahimi, currently an undergraduate student majoring in Computer Science at Amirkabir University of Technology.
-My journey into the world of programming commenced during my high school years and continued to flourish as I pursued my higher education in Computer Science.
-In addition to my major in Computer Science, I chose to delve into the fascinating realm of Machine Learning, a decision that has significantly enriched my perspective.
-This exploration was more than a choice; it was a nod to my childhood, shaped by my interest beginning in my early age.
+Hello👋, I’m Nima, a software engineer and a graduate of Amirkabir University of Technology with a Bachelor's in Computer Science.
+My journey into the world of technology began well before university, but it truly flourished as I pursued my degree.
+In addition to my core studies, I chose to delve into the fascinating and interconnected realms of Distributed Systems, Databases, and Deep Learning.
+I've always been driven by a genuine curiosity about how things work at a fundamental level, and these fields get right to the heart of building modern, large-scale technology.

 My Research interests
 ======